The Games Machine

-The Games Machine, also known by the acronym TGM, is an Italian video game magazine that features previews, reviews and cheat codes.
+The Games Machine, also known by the acronym TGM, is an Italian video game magazine that features previews, reviews, and cheat codes.
+It was initially launched in 1988.

 History

 The Italian edition of the British magazine The Games Machine was launched by the Milan-based publishing company Xenia Edizioni in September 1988.
 The Italian edition proved far more successful, rapidly becoming one of the most popular video gaming magazines in Italy.
-Its publication continued long past the shuttering of the British edition and is still ongoing as of 2025.
+TGM also featured a covermount disc during the majority of its existence.
+Its publication continued long past the shuttering of the British edition in 1990; thus, the Italian version of TGM featured original content from that point on.
 In November 2005 there was a change of ownership, as Xenia sold it to Future Media Italy, a division of Future Publishing.
 Future only held it for a brief time, selling it to the Italian publishing company Sprea Media Italy in January 2007.
-In 2014 property of the magazine was transferred again, this time to Aktia SRL.
-It has been published under Aktia ever since.

-TGM is the only remaining Italian PC gaming magazine, having survived all its historical rivals: Zeta was shut down in March 2001, K in December 2003 and Giochi per il Mio Computer in August 2012.
-In August 2013, The Games Machine celebrated its 300th issue and its 25th anniversary, becoming the second longest-running videogame magazine in the world behind the Japanese Famitsu, and the longest-running dedicated PC gaming magazine ever.
+In 2012, TGM became the only remaining Italian PC gaming magazine, having survived all its historical rivals: Zeta was shut down in March 2001, K in December 2003, and ultimately Giochi per il Mio Computer in August 2012.
+In August 2013, TGM celebrated its 300th issue and its 25th anniversary, becoming the second longest-running videogame magazine in the world behind the Japanese Famitsu, and the longest-running dedicated PC gaming magazine ever.
 The event also saw the relaunch of the magazine's website.
+In 2014, ownership of TGM was transferred to Aktia SRL.
+It has been published under Aktia ever since.